 • スポットタイトル

-Galaxy's Forest Observatory (Rikubetsu Space Earth Science Hall)
+Ginga no Mori Astronomical Observatory (Rikubetsu Space and Earth Science Museum)

-In the 1st floor exhibition room, you can do experiential learning of the universe by "Galaxy Forest", "Aurora", beautiful panel exhibitions of the universe, and a space exploration computer and a 70-inch large monitor.
-The 2nd floor is a large telescope dome, a small telescope observation room, and a rooftop plaza where many people can enjoy the starry sky.
+In the first-floor exhibition room, you can experience space through beautiful panel displays of the Ginga no Mori (Milky Way Forest), auroras, and the cosmos, as well as through a space exploration computer and a 70-inch large monitor.
+The second floor features the large telescope dome, a small telescope observation room, and a rooftop plaza where many people can enjoy the starry sky.

 陸別町 銀河の森天文台